TheJiahao/laskutys/src/components/invoice.typ

 #let invoice(
   lang: "en",
   date: datetime.today(),
-  // Contact information, displayd as is
+  /// Footnotes, displayd as is.
+  /// For example, it can contain contacts, reverse charge if payer pays VAT, etc.
-  contacts: [],
+  footnotes: [],
   // Days to due date
   payment_terms: 14,
   invoice_number: auto,